QuinnAsena/resbaz2022/README.md

 ## Requirements

-The session is designed to be easy to follow; however, is targeted at people already familiar with basic coding, code editing software, and version control.
+The session is designed to be easy to follow; however, it is targeted toards people already familiar with basic coding, code editing software, and version control.
 We will be using R as an example but Python, R, Julia, and Observable JavaScript are the primary languages Quarto support.
 R-specific experience is not required.

 Before the session install: